PoChuan994/Atrous_Convolution_Circuit/README.md

 # Introduction
 - This project implemented two lay of CNN using verilog and verifed by python.
+- The cost of this project used only **2% area** on the simulation device.
 - CNN architecture:
     - In layer 1, the three main modules are shown below:
         1. replicate padding